 Unboxing and Photography

-The Ryzen 7 5800X comes in a fairly large paperboard box.
-The front face of Ryzen 5000 series box features a brushed metal appearance (compared to the carbon fiber appearance of the Ryzen 3000 series).
+The Ryzen 9 5900X comes in a fairly large paperboard box.
+The front face features a brushed metal appearance (compared to the carbon fiber appearance of the Ryzen 3000 series).
 There are enough pointers to let you know you're buying a Ryzen 5000-series part.
 A small cutout on the side shows the actual processor inside the package.

-The processor looks like any conventional AMD CPU with a large IHS dominating the top, and a 1,331-pin micro-PGA as the bottom.
+The processor looks like any conventional AMD CPU with a large IHS dominating the top and a 1,331-pin micro-PGA for the bottom.
 The "Zen 3" CCD chiplet is made in Taiwan and the I/O die in the US, and the two are put together at a facility in China.

 The retail Ryzen 9 5900X box does not include a cooler.
 Luckily, it can be paired with a fairly big selection of AM4-compatible coolers that have been released since 2017.
 Just make sure the cooler can handle thermal loads of 105 W.